Justine A. Harris

 Secured the outright dismissal of state criminal charges in a campaign finance prosecution: Justine and her team secured a total victory for their client, a campaign consultant, in a case brought by a special prosecutor arising out of the election of Debi Rose to the New York City Council.
 The special prosecutor had named Justine’s client, along with the campaign treasurer and the campaign committee itself, in a 23-count indictment that charged him with grand larceny based upon a $5,000 payment that he had received for his work on the campaign.
 Justine challenged the scope of the special prosecutor’s authority, moved to dismiss the charges, sought to unseal the affidavit seeking his appointment, and successfully compelled the special prosecutor to produce discovery over his objection.
 After over two years of fighting the charges, and on the brink of trial, she convinced the special prosecutor that the case against her client was, as The New York Times described it, a “colossal ball of nothing.”
 The special prosecutor finally moved to dismiss all counts against the consultant, putting an end to a years-long meritless prosecution.
 (See media coverage of the case from The New York Times.)

-Numerous successes on behalf of indigent clients in Criminal Justice Act (CJA) appointments: Recently, Justine and her team secured a full acquittal in a federal weapons trial in the Southern District of New York.
-After their client was charged with being a felon in possession of a firearm, they scored an early victory in the case, persuading the judge to suppress statements obtained in violation of Miranda v.
+Numerous successes on behalf of indigent clients in Criminal Justice Act (CJA) appointments: Justine and her team secured a full acquittal in a federal weapons trial in the Southern District of New York.
+They scored an early victory in the case, persuading the judge to suppress statements obtained in violation of Miranda v.
 Arizona.
 At trial, they conducted vigorous cross-examinations of the government’s law enforcement and forensic expert witnesses, and the jury returned a not guilty verdict after less than two hours of deliberation.
 This was the first acquittal in federal court in New York City since the onset of the COVID-19 pandemic and the resumption of jury trials.
-Justine’s other CJA victories include obtaining not guilty verdicts on murder counts in a two-week federal criminal trial in the Southern District of New York; obtaining numerous deferred prosecution agreements for clients charged with gang and drug crimes in the Southern District of New York; and securing probationary sentences in serious cases based on the clients’ rehabilitation, including in a gang shooting prosecution.
+Justine’s other CJA victories include obtaining not guilty verdicts on the murder count in a multi-week federal criminal trial in the Southern District of New York; obtaining numerous deferred prosecution agreements for clients charged with gang and drug crimes in the Southern District of New York; and securing probationary sentences in serious cases based on the clients’ rehabilitation, including in a gang shooting prosecution.

 Other notable work includes: